 Another common practice is to incinerate or burn plastic waste.
 This produces CO2 and other greenhouse gases that contribute to our climate emergency.
 However, sometimes, we use the energy derived by burning plastics to heat and power homes and businesses.

-Whether or not this waste to energy solution can result in a net reduction in greenhouse gas emissions depends on several factors.
+Whether or not this waste-to-energy solution can result in a net reduction in greenhouse gas emissions depends on several factors.
 Including the efficiency of the incineration process, and the mix of the energy sources it is replacing.
 Where the energy mix contains a high proportion of fossil fuel sources, burning plastic for energy can reduce emissions.
 But in many countries — most across Europe for example — where incineration efficiency is low and the energy mix is lower-carbon, this does result in higher greenhouse gas emissions overall3.

 Even where incineration does lead to a net reduction in CO2 emissions, it is far from an ideal solution.
 This is because incineration of plastic waste worsens air pollution, and can release a range of harmful particulates into the air4.
-Incomplete combustion of Polyethylene (PE), Polypropylene (PP) and Polystyrene (PS) can release carbon monoxide (CO) and noxious emissions, while polyvinyl chloride (PVC) can produce dioxins.
+Incomplete combustion of Polyethylene (PE), Polypropylene (PP), and Polystyrene (PS) can release carbon monoxide (CO) and noxious emissions, while polyvinyl chloride (PVC) can produce dioxins.

 Modern facilities for incineration in the developed world have largely managed to introduce regulations and filtration to catch pollutants.
 But in developing nations, open incineration is still common and causes huge pollution problems.
 And containment for even modern facilities is still sometimes a contentious area and one of concern.

-That said, incineration is still sometimes said to be better than landfill in our fight against global warming.
+That said, incineration is still sometimes said to be better than landfills in our fight against global warming.
 And is the best currently available solution to deal with non-recyclable plastics on a large scale.
 And interestingly, certain studies have found that when we take all factors into account, it can be a more environmentally friendly solution even than some forms of recycling.
 This highlights the complexities in the issues of plastic waste and shows that we must take everything into account.

 Where possible, it is of course generally best to try to recycle whatever plastic we can.
-But it is important to recognise that recycling alone is not enough.
+But it is important to recognize that recycling alone is not enough.
 Or even better refuse, reduce, reuse, and recycle.